 - 1. This would be contradicted by the fact that the words "during the currency of this charterparty" which follow straight afterwards do apply to all of those events; - 2.
 The words "by any authority or by any legal process" would be superfluous given that it was difficult to see how there could be an 'arrest' other than in this way; - 3.
-The word 'detention' would be a standalone event placing the vessel off-hire for, say, bad weather or port This could not be right and would be inconsistent with clause 15's limitation of off-hire for 'detention' to where this was caused by "average accidents to ship or cargo"; and - 4.
-Finally, the majority arbitrators' conclusion that a 'capture' cannot be by an 'authority' other than by way of 'prize' (i.e. confiscation) was As a matter of ordinary language, a vessel could be captured by an authority without force, such as in the case of unoccupied land or undefended goods (or the judge's wife capturing his heart, as he put it).
-This is also consistent with clause 28 of the Shelltime 4 form and with the decision in The Captain Stefanos 2.
+The word 'detention' would be a standalone event placing the vessel off-hire for, say, bad weather or port congestion.
+This could not be right and would be inconsistent with clause 15's limitation of off-hire for 'detention' to where this was caused by "average accidents to ship or cargo"; and - 4.
+Finally, the majority arbitrators' conclusion that a 'capture' cannot be by an 'authority' other than by way of 'prize' (i.e. confiscation) was incorrect.
+As a matter of ordinary language, a vessel could be captured by an authority without force, such as in the case of unoccupied land or undefended goods (or the

+"ALL OF THE PRECEDING EVENTS, INCLUDING THE VESSEL'S 'CAPTURE', WERE LIMITED BY THE WORDS "BY ANY AUTHORITY OR BY ANY LEGAL PROCESS"." judge's wife capturing his heart, as he put it).
+This is also consistent with clause 28 of the Shelltime 4 form and with the decision in The Captain Stefanos2.